-Total flavonoid was measured using method of Xu et al. (2005).
-According to this protocol we used 80% ethanol for release and extraction of flavonoids from 0.2 g finely dried powdered with 20 ml of A. vera leaf.
-Quantitative determination of flavonoid was done using AlNO3 reagent as described by Khan et al (2018).
-The O.D. of the samples was measured at 510 nm Wavelength by spectrophotometer.
+Total flavonoid was measured using the method in Xu et al. (2005).
+According to this protocol, we used 80% ethanol to release and extract flavonoids from 0.2 g of finely dried powder with 20 ml of A. vera leaf.
+Quantitative determination of the flavonoids was done using AlNO3 reagent as described by Khan et al. (2018).
+The O.D.of the samples was measured at 510 nm wavelength by a spectrophotometer.
 The standard curve was plotted using quercetin.
-Each sample was assayed three times and the average value was taken.
+Each sample was assayed three times, and the average value was taken.